Make It Big: Critical reception

-Make It Big, Wham's second album, would see the duo score hit singles in the United States.
+Make It Big, Wham!'s second album, would see the duo score hit singles in the United States.
 Their first album Fantastic was a hit in the UK but failed to make an impact in the US.
-Make it Big received some positive reviews.
-Christopher Connelly from Rolling Stone wrote that the "music is an unabashed rehash of Motown", adding "Make It Big is an almost flawless pop record, a record that does exactly what it wants to and has a great deal of fun doing it."
-In a retrospective review Stephen Thomas Erlewine from AllMusic writes, "They succeeded on a grander scale than they ever could have imagined, conquering the world and elsewhere with this effervescent set of giddy new wave pop-soul."
+Make It Big received some positive reviews.
+Christopher Connelly from Rolling Stone wrote that the "music is an unabashed rehash of Motown", adding, "Make It Big is an almost flawless pop record, a record that does exactly what it wants to and has a great deal of fun doing it."
+Billboard described the album as "a one-two punch", while Cash Box described its sound as "less tense, more tuneful".
+In a retrospective review, Stephen Thomas Erlewine from AllMusic writes, "They succeeded on a grander scale than they ever could have imagined, conquering the world and elsewhere with this effervescent set of giddy new wave pop-soul."